Rapid Aerodynamic Assessment of Flettner Rotor Installations Using an Inviscid CFD Approach: Introduction

 \section{Introduction}

-The need for sustainable shipping has become much more important in recent years as the maritime industry strives to reduce greenhouse gas emissions and improve the efficiency of ships.
+The need for sustainable shipping has become increasingly important in recent years as the maritime industry strives to reduce greenhouse gas emissions and improve ship efficiency.
 One promising approach is utilizing Wind Assisted Propulsion (WASP).
-In this context, Flettner rotors are a prominent and highly actual example, which technology dates back roughly one century (\cite{greenspan1969theory, seifert2012review}), but is experiencing a renaissance in the modern shipping industry due to new environmental regulations and technological advances.
+In this context, Flettner rotors are a prominent and highly relevant example, whose technology dates back roughly one century (\cite{greenspan1969theory, seifert2012review}) but is experiencing a renaissance in the modern shipping industry due to new environmental regulations and technological advances.
 Flettner rotors offer a promising opportunity to utilize their aerodynamic lift, thereby ultimately supporting a ship's propulsion to reduce its overall fuel consumption.
-Therefore, studying the aerodynamics and flow conditions around these rotors is crucial to optimize their performance.
+Therefore, studying the aerodynamics and flow conditions around these rotors is crucial to optimizing their performance.

-The fluid dynamic design and optimization of shipbuilding components (e.g., hull, rudder, propulsion unit) involve fluid-physical processes on different spatial and temporal scales.
+The fluid-dynamic design and optimization of shipbuilding components (e.g., hull, rudder, propulsion unit) involve fluid-physical processes at different spatial and temporal scales.
 Simultaneous consideration of all systems (e.g., resistance and propulsion or sea-keeping and maneuverability) is challenging, so a sequential approach is usually pursued instead.
 Especially in early design phases, tools with short response times are utilized, and a reduced prediction quality due to their model simplifications is accepted.
-In this context, inviscid Computational Fluid Dynamics (CFD) methods are often used, which provide a reasonable compromise between quality of solution and time to solution (\cite{john1995computational, ferziger2012computational}).
+In this context, inviscid Computational Fluid Dynamics (CFD) methods are often used, providing a reasonable compromise between solution quality and time to solution, e.g., \cite{john1995computational, ferziger2012computational}.
 More complex calculations are carried out in a later design phase.
-A classic example refers to the hydrodynamic ship-line design, which explores a comparatively large design space in the initial design stage with the help of low-effort flow-potential-based wave resistance approaches.
+A classic example is the hydrodynamic ship-line design, which explores a comparatively large design space in the initial design stage using low-effort flow-potential-based wave-resistance approaches.
 More sophisticated, viscous prediction methods are only applied to selected, pre-optimized design configurations.
 The outlined process chain may differ slightly from case to case, but it is a common industrial practice in hydrodynamic design.